|

 stone carvings and architectural excellence which was evident between

 950 A.D and 1050 A.D when the region was under the Chandela rulers.
-It

-and 22 of these original temples remain till date.
+100 years and 22 of these original temples remain till date.

-Here is a list of must-sees in Khajuraho
+is a list of Must-Sees in Khajuraho

 Beautiful

-Temples: Excellence in Architecture – divided into 3 geographical groups
+Temples: Excellence in Architecture – divided into 3 geographical

 Temple Group - Western

-1. Chausat Yogini Temple, Khajuraho: If you are in Khajuraho, you
+1. Chausat Yogini Temple, Khajuraho: If you are in Khajuraho,

-temple of the time and was built to hold 64 cells for the images of the
+the oldest temple of the time and was built to hold 64 cells for

-2. Kandariya Mahadeo Temple, Khajuraho: is the largest temple of
+2. Kandariya Mahadeo Temple, Khajuraho: is the largest temple

 |